-If you are a parent joining this study along with your child, or other adult joining this study, this consent form is also to be signed by you as an adult participant.
+If you are a parent joining this study along with your child, or other adult joining this study, this consent form is to be signed by you as an adult participant.
+"We" means the study doctors and other research staff.